yukikitayama/leetcode-python/README.md

   - Contiguous subsequence
   - E.g. given `nums = [1, 2, 3, 4]`, `[1, 2, 3]` is subarray, but `[1, 2, 4]` isn't.
 It's subsequence of nums, but 2
     and 4 are not contiguous, so it's not subarray.
+- `Pangram`
+  - A sentence where every letter of the english alphabet appears at least once

 ## Communication